CQCL/pytket-qir/README.md

 This will install `pytket` if it isn't already installed, and add new classes and methods into the `pytket.extensions` namespace.

-The [example notebooks](https://github.com/CQCL/pytket-qir/tree/develop/examples) also demonstrate some of the key features of pytket-qir.

 ## Bugs, support and feature requests

 Please file bugs and feature requests on the Github